go2tom42/Frotz-UEFI/README.md

 ------

-Here is how to compile, using a fresh Ubuntu Desktop 64-bit 20.04.3 LTS install (I spun of a VM in windows and installed it from ISO)
+Here is how to compile, using a fresh Ubuntu Desktop 64-bit 22.04 LTS install (I spun of a VM in windows and installed it from ISO)
 When installing unselect download updates
-If you let Ubuntu Desktop 64-bit 20.04 LTS autoupdate 'build-essential' will not install, this is a [known bug](https://bugs.launchpad.net/ubuntu/+source/build-essential/+bug/1920753)

 ------